BalestraPatrick/VideoToGIF/README.md

 The project is written in Swift 3.0 and uses [Regift](https://github.com/matthewpalmer/Regift) to convert videos to GIF.

+## Installation
+Run the project yourself with Xcode 8 or just grab the application from the [releases](https://github.com/BalestraPatrick/VideoToGIF/releases) page.

 ## Author

 I'm [Patrick Balestra](http://www.patrickbalestra.com).